Quetzal-framework/quetzal-CRUMBS/README.md

 ### :hourglass_flowing_sand: Temporal interpolation

-You typically don't have a raster whose number of bands (layers) conveniently matches the number of generations you want to simulate.
-Instead, iDDC studies have focused on using a limited number of bands to represent the landscape temporal variance.
+> :bulb: You typically don't have a raster whose number of bands (*i.e.*, layers) that conveniently matches the number of generations of the simulation.
+Instead, iDDC studies have focused on using a limited number of bands to represent the landscape temporal variance, mapping them to classes of events in a quite cumbersome way.
+>
->*e.g.*, using 3 bands: *present*, *past*, *distant_past* :black_large_square: :black_medium_square: :black_small_square:
+>*e.g.*, using 3 bands: *present*, *past*, *distant_past* :black_large_square: :black_medium_square: :black_small_square: and mapping them to time periods
+>

-But because Quetzal-CoaTL embeds GDAL library, it allows much more granularity in the way to represent the landscape.
-Even if you could map periods of times to a single band, it's not really intuitive.
-Quetzal-CRUMBS comes with an `interpolate` function, that
+> :gift: But because Quetzal-CoaTL embeds the GDAL library, it allows much more granularity in the way to represent the landscape.
+With the `interpolate` function, you can:
-- assigns existing bands to the generation indices of your choice:
+- assignexisting bands to the generations of your choice:
     - the first band must be assigned to 0
     - the last band is assigned to the integer *n* of you choice, *n* being the number of generations of the simulation
-- then it interpolates the missing layers using the Scipy `RegularGridInterpolator`.
+- The crumbs will interpolate the missing layers
-- You can then simply gives the output raster to a Quetzal-EGG: no mapping required!
+- When it's done, you can simply pass the output to a Quetzal-EGG simulator: no painful mapping required!

 * To generate a `interpolated.tif` file with 10 bands (*i.e.*, 10 generations) from a raster with only 2 bands:
 `python3 -m crumbs.interpolate input_with_2_bands.tif 0 9`